-- Incidental catch of Pacific cod occurs in non-groundfish fisheries such as the hook-and-line gear fishery for Pacific halibut and the crab pot gear fisheries. - Sufficient data currently are not collected from these fisheries to extrapolate estimates of incidental catch. - The total IAC amount of Pacific cod in the crab and Pacific halibut fisheries likely exceeds several thousand mt based on - (1) anecdotal information on the amount of incidentally caught Pacific cod used as bait in the crab fisheries, - (2) the fact that the Pacific halibut fishery during summer months typically occurs in relatively shallow water where Pacific cod are prevalent, and - (3) assumptions on amount of gear deployed and incidental catch rates (65 FR 51553). - In the absence of the quantitative data needed to estimate incidental Pacific cod harvests in the halibut and crab fisheries, NMFS estimates the ICA based on incidental catch estimated for the non-Pacific cod hook-and-line or pot gear groundfish fisheries and is currently set at 500 mt
+- Incidental catch of Pacific cod occurs in non-groundfish fisheries such as the halibut hook-and-line fishery and the crab pot gear fisheries. - Sufficient data currently are not collected from these fisheries to extrapolate estimates of incidental catch. - The total ICA amount of Pacific cod in the crab and Pacific halibut fisheries likely exceeds several thousand mt based on - (1) anecdotal information on the amount of incidentally caught Pacific cod used as bait in the crab fisheries, - (2) the summer Pacific halibut fishery typically occurs in relatively shallow water where Pacific cod are prevalent, and - (3) the amount of gear deployed and incidental catch rates (65 FR 51553). - In the absence of the quantitative data needed to estimate incidental Pacific cod harvests in these fisheries, NMFS estimates the ICA is 500 mt